What Team Effectiveness Model Will Make a Team Perform Better?

 The approach, created by Patrick Lencioni was published in the book “The Five Dysfunctions of a Team” in 2005.

-Studying this model, you’ll know about a work team’s effectiveness based on what causes dysfunctions, misunderstanding, and conflicts in a group.
+By studying this model, you’ll know about a work team’s effectiveness based on what causes dysfunctions, misunderstanding, and conflicts in a group.

 And you want to know your team’s dysfunction, you need to know how to cure it.